Island County Commissioners Office

 The Commissioners are charged with overseeing county operations; financial and budgetary matters; and the adoption of laws that regulate county growth, health, safety and welfare of it's citizens.

-The Board of Island County Commissioners meets in regular open session the first three Mondays of every month at 10:00 a.m. and the fourth Monday beginning at 11:00 a.m. for roundtable discussion with elected county officials and appointed department heads, regular session commencing at 6:00 p.m. (excluding holidays).
+The Board of Island County Commissioners meets in regular open session the first four Tuesdays of every month at 10:00 a.m. and the fourth Tuesday beginning at 2:00 p.m. for roundtable discussion with elected county officials and appointed department heads.

-Monday meetings are televised via a videoconferencing link to Island County's Camano Annex offices, 121 N. East Camano Drive south of Camano Plaza and Camaloch Golf Course.
-A public comment period is scheduled at 10:00 a.m. on the first three Mondays of each month and 6:00 p.m. on the fourth Monday.
+Tuesday meetings are televised via a videoconferencing link to Island County's Camano Annex offices, 121 N. East Camano Drive south of Camano Plaza and Camaloch Golf Course.
+A public comment period is scheduled at 10:00 a.m. on the first four Tuesdays of each month.

-The Board also meets regularly on the first and third Wednesdays beginning at 9:00 a.m. and the second Wednesday beginning at 9:00 a.m. for Staff Sessions with Department Heads and the third Monday of each month at 1:15 p.m. as the Island County Board of Health.
+The Board also meets regularly on the first three Wednesdays beginning at 9:00 a.m. for Staff Sessions with Department Heads and the third Tuesday of each month at 1:15 p.m. as the Island County Board of Health.